 Water quality differences between existing conditions within the Port and conditions that would exist after implementation of Alternative 1 were usually less than a one percent maximum change at most of the eight water quality modeling stations.
-A key constituent in estimating harmful changes in water quality is DO concentration as aquatic life can be jeopardized if DO levels are decreased below 4 mg/L. The water quality modeling for Alternative 1 indicated that within the Port, DO concentrations would not decrease more than about five percent relative to existing conditions.
-This decrease in DO concentrations is not significant and would not pose a threat to aquatic life (USACE, 2008).
+A key constituent in estimating harmful changes in water quality is DO concentration as aquatic life can be jeopardized if DO levels are decreased below 4 mg/L. The water quality modeling for Alternative 1 indicated that within the Port, DO concentrations would not decrease more than about five percent relative to existing conditions, which would result in DO concentrations of approximately 6.0 to 7.4 mg/l in bottom and surface waters.
+This small decrease in DO concentrations is not significant, would not pose a threat to aquatic life, and DO levels would remain above the 5 mg/l standard established by the USEPA and the LARWQCB (USACE, 2008).

 Water quality impacts due to changes in currents in the Berths 243-245 and Northwest Slip project areas caused by proposed landfills were determined to be minor, isolated and less than significant.
 Increases in chlorophyll, biological oxygen demand and nitrate concentrations are predicted to occur in the CSWH Expansion Area due to increased bottom elevations.
 This change would occur because shallower water would allow more light penetration and changes in nutrient distribution would occur.
-In the Eelgrass Habitat Area, DO levels are predicted to decline by approximately four percent when compared to baseline conditions due to detrtial buildup of dead eelgrass and restricted water exchange within the area.
+In the Eelgrass Habitat Area, DO levels are predicted to decline by approximately four percent when compared to baseline conditions due to detrial buildup of dead eelgrass and restricted water exchange within the area.
 All of the predicted water quality changes are considered to be minimal compared to baseline conditions and would not result in significant impacts to water quality (USACE, 2008).

 Dredging and sediment disposal operations would disturb and resuspend bottom sediments, including contaminated sediments.
-Project-related operations would result in temporary and isolated decreases in DO concentrations, however, these conditions would not persist following the completion of the dredging or sediment disposal operations.
+Project-related operations would result in temporary and isolated decreases in DO concentrations; however, these conditions would not persist following the completion of the dredging or sediment disposal operations.
 Temporary disturbances of contaminated sediment would not result in a substantial redistribution of those sediments.
 Additionally, isolating and capping existing contaminated sediments from within the Main Channel and berthing areas would minimize the potential for storm flows to resuspend the sediments, thereby reducing the potential for the contaminants to be redistributed to other areas of the Port, which would be a beneficial long-term effect on water quality within the POLA.
 Therefore, sediment dredge and disposal activities associated with implementation of Alternative 1 would not result in discharges that create pollution, contamination, or a nuisance as defined in Section 13050 of the California Water Code.
 Compliance with applicable water quality regulations and the implementation of BMPs for the dredging of contaminated sediments would ensure that potential water quality impacts would be less than significant.